-VA has prepared a letter requesting National Historic Preservation Act Section 106 consultation with the Miwok tribe, a federally designated tribe identified for this location; any tribal response will be included in the Final EA.
+VA sent a letter (included in Appendix A) requesting National Historic Preservation Act Section 106 consultation with the Miwok tribe, a federally designated tribe identified for this location; no tribal response was received.
 This tribe had not been contacted during the 2011 EA.